-A surface water management study shall be submitted which identifies how stormwater water quality and quantity, erosion and sedimentation will be controlled and managed on site.
+A surface water management study shall be submitted which identifies how storm water quality and quantity, erosion and sedimentation will be controlled and managed on site.
 Through a Best Management Practices approach, alternative mechanisms for treatment and control shall be identified.
 In addition, the rationale for these alternative measures shall be provided.
+In the Highway 48 Corridor designations, the study shall demonstrate no impact on the MTO drainage system.